Medical marijuana legalization one step closer in NC

 This is not the Senate’s first vote on a medical marijuana bill.
 Last year, it passed a similar measure that did not make it to the House.

-The Senate will convene for a final voting session Wednesday at 4 p.m.
+The Senate was scheduled to convene for a final voting session Wednesday at 4 p.m.